Making the most of your TFSA dollars

 Manulife and its subsidiaries provide a range of investments and services.

-Manulife segregated fund contracts combine the growth potential offered by a broad range of investment funds, with the unique wealth protection features of an insurance contract.
-Through Manulife segregated fund contracts, investors can help minimize their exposure to risk through income, death, and maturity guarantees; potential creditor protection features; and estate planning benefits — all from a single product or insurance contract.
+Segregated fund contracts combine the growth potential offered by a broad range of investment funds with the unique wealth-protection features of an insurance contract.
+Through Manulife segregated fund contracts, investors can help minimize their exposure to risk through income, death, and maturity guarantees; potential creditor-protection features; and estate-planning benefits—all from a single product or insurance contract.

-Manulife Investments guaranteed interest contracts (GICs) offer competitive rates plus investment options.
+Guaranteed interest accounts (GIAs) offer competitive rates plus investment options.
 Investors benefit from a guarantee on their principal investment, and from several different investment options that can diversify and add flexibility to their portfolio.
-Manulife Investments GICs can be a great solution for conservative investors looking to help grow their wealth but are concerned about minimizing risk.
+GIAs can be an ideal solution for conservative investors who are looking to help grow their wealth but concerned about minimizing risk.

 Tax, Retirement & Estate Planning Services Team